Originally published on October 22, 2019 by Logiwa Marketing, Updated on October 5, 2023

-What Is a Backorder?
+Backorder Meaning: What Is a Backorder?

 A backorder occurs when a customer orders something that your supplier does not have or your manufacturer has not yet produced.

 It sounds like a stock out, but there’s a subtle difference.
 A stock out is when you don’t have an item available in your inventory.
-For e-commerce companies, this may mean that an item isn’t available at their warehouse.
+For ecommerce companies, this may mean that an item isn’t available at their warehouse.

 When an item is on backorder though, it means that your supplier doesn’t even have it.
 They need to reach out to their manufacturer for more, causing even longer lead times.

-How Do Backorders Affect Your Supply Chain?
+How Does Backorder Processing Affect Your Supply Chain?